The Best AI Novel Writer in 2026

 Which AI novel writer has the best free tier?

 Inkfluence AI's free tier gives 5 AI-generated chapters to start plus 5 more every month with full commercial rights and PDF export.
-Novelcrafter's $5 paid tier is the cheapest meaningful paid step.
-Most other tools offer 7-day trials or word-limited previews rather than a sustained free tier novelists can use to test a real novel project.
+Novelcrafter's $8/mo Hobbyist tier is the cheapest tier with AI features (BYOK, so add API costs on top).
+Squibler has a free plan but it is PDF-only and capped at one project.
+Most other tools offer time-limited or word-limited previews rather than a sustained free tier novelists can use to test a real novel project.

 How long does it take to write a full novel with AI?